pivlab/phenoplier-cli/README.md

 GTEX_V8_DIR = ""
 ```

-Modify the `ROOT_DIR` and `MANUSCRIPT_DIR` to the desired directory paths.
-The `GTEX_V8_DIR` is the directory path to the GTEx V8 data.
-If you don't have the GTEx V8 data, you can leave it empty.
+Modify the settings to the desired directory paths.
+Again, more information will be added to the WiKi page in the future.
+This user settings file will be loaded by the GLS command to set up the environment when it's invoked.
+(In future iterations, you can create multiple settings files for different project environments and specify which one to use by passing the `--settings` option to the GLS command.)

 Lastly, here is an example of how to run the GLS command: